 Both players were quickly sold on it, to the point that Buck said he plans to incorporate yoga into his pregame stretching routine this season.

 Since trying it, Buck andJohnson say their flexibility has increased, which could be key to preventing injuries, particularly muscle-based hurts.
 Buck suffered from an assortment of ailments last year, including strained hamstrings.
-Johnson missed nearly all of April with a torn labrum in his left hip.

 Neither Buck nor Johnson knew what to expect when they showed up for their first yoga class.